 Cardifferent Historic Pub Tour – adults only

 This historic pub tour starts at The Angel Hotel and takes you around different pubs in Cardiff for a drink and to learn about the history.
-It’s a guided tour full of fun and facts and is running on Friday 15th or Saturday 16th June, starting at 6:30pm and spanning around 2.5 to 3 hours.
+It’s a guided tour full of fun and facts and is running on Friday 14th or Saturday 15th June, starting at 6:30pm and spanning around 2.5 to 3 hours.
 It costs £15 a ticket and is obviously strictly 18+.
 But if you want to take it the week after Father’s Day, a voucher would be a lovely gift and something to look forward to.

 Finally there’s absolutely nothing wrong with staying him and having a cuddle and I’ve put together some mix and match date night ideas that you can do at home if that’s more your style!